 There were no ministerial rows this time, but Swedish campaign group got up in arms a couple of Christmasses ago after a number of Danish toy catalogues were found to have just two photos of non-white children.
 The Danes did backtrack, promising to introduce more diversity to better reflect society.

 3. When they had the most epic Twitter beef of all time

-Twitter was never the same again after the official accounts of Sweden and Denmark engaged in one of the most bizarre arguments ever this year.
+Twitter was never the same again after the official accounts of Sweden and Denmark engaged in one of the most bizarre arguments ever in 2016.
 It involved elk, Danish sperm banks and Swedes' obsession with rules.
 There's nothing we can say to do it justice, so just sit back and catch up on the tweets for yourself.

 4. When the Swedes thought Danish diversity was racist

 A Danish art project meant to combat discrimination and celebrate diversity was scrapped from a festival in Malmö in 2014 after Swedes signed a petition accusing it of being an offensive blackface performance.
 So even when both countries agree on the end, it turns out they could not be further apart on the means.